aca2328/ansible-aviconfig/README.md

 # usage
 clone repo `git clone aca2328/ansible-aviconfig`

+update credentials in creds.yaml file

 run `./run.sh` to use an ansible + Avi collection preinstalled container. (the container will map the local directory to its /home )

-use `ansible-playbook vs.yaml --extra-vars avi_config_state=present` to create ressources
+use `ansible-playbook main.yaml --extra-vars avi_config_state=present` to create ressources

-and `ansible-playbook vs.yaml --extra-vars avi_config_state=absent` to destroy ressources
+and `ansible-playbook main.yaml --extra-vars avi_config_state=absent` to destroy ressources

 # references